invertedv/df/README.md

 ### Overview

-Dataframes are a common object used to hold data for analysis.
+Dataframes are a common object used to hold and manipulate data for analysis.
 Conceptually, a dataframe consists of a set of columns.
 Columns, in turn, are arrays of values which are of a common type.
 The df package provides a flexible and extensable implementation of dataframes.

 The df package consists of a main package, df, and two sub-packages, df/mem and df/sql.
 The main package: